 Accuracy Criminal Background Reports

 For far too long, the federal government has neglected its responsibility for regulating the companies that provide criminal background checks used by 9 in 10 companies to screen job applicants.
-The damage done to job seekers by flawed and unreliable data — a common problem with such services — can be devastating.
+The damage is done to job seekers by flawed and unreliable data — a common problem with such services — can be devastating.

 This week, the Federal Trade Commission for the first time charged one such background check company, HireRight Solutions Inc., with violating the Fair Credit Reporting Act, which requires companies to ensure the accuracy of the reports.
 The lawsuit — and the resulting settlement, which was announced at the same time — represent a good regulatory start.
 But federal and state governments need to do more to protect people from this industry, which has grown so quickly that no one seems to know how many companies there are.